 Reinstatement shall be by reapplication.
 Prior to reinstatement all outstanding debts to ACEC-SC must be paid.

-ACEC-SC shall hold harmless and indemnify any person acting on behalf of ACEC-SC, in matters relating to this Article, against any losses, claims, damages or liabilities, joint or several, to which he may become subject, provided he has acted in good faith and in a manner which he reasonably believes to be in, or not opposed to, the best interest of ACEC-SC.
+ACEC-SC shall hold harmless and indemnify any person acting on behalf of ACEC-SC, in matters relating to this Article, against any losses, claims, damages or liabilities, joint or several, to which they may become subject, provided they acted in good faith and in a manner which they reasonably believe to be in, or not opposed to, the best interest of ACEC-SC.

 Upon termination or expulsion of members of any classification, all rights and interests in any funds or assets of ACEC-SC are lost to that member.